RakeshSharma1234/nagp-services-middleware-assignment/README.md

 **Note:**
 1. For first time Run the Order service in order to create the exchanges and queues automatically on rabbitMQ.
 2. RabbitMQ exchanges and queues will be created on Order Service Startup.
-3. After this you can start the rest of the services.
+3. After this you can start rest of the services.

 Run the below commands in each service base directory to start each application:
 1. `java -jar target/order-service-0.0.1-SNAPSHOT.jar`